-- Racecard Number The main number to the left of the horses name - Trainer Name - Jockey Name - Recent Form The string of numbers to the left of the horses name - winner, 'C' for past course winner, or 'CD' is a past course and distance winner. - Days Last Ran The number to the right of the horses name - Age the number next to the horses name on the right or underneath.
+- Racecard Number The main number to the left of the horses name - Trainer Name - Jockey Name - Recent Form The string of numbers to the left of the horses name - Course/Distance Form Next to the horse's name will show 'D' for past distance winner, 'C' for past course winner, or 'CD' is a past course and distance winner. - Days Last Ran The number to the right of the horses name - Age the number next to the horses name on the right or underneath.